pswhdev/parenting_in_munich/README.md

 This project builds upon the Code Institute's "I Think Therefore I Blog" walkthrough module, which provided a foundational blog structure for the website.
 From this base, I added a custom model for Category, enabling users to filter posts by category.
 I further expanded the project by creating additional apps (events, account, useful links), models, views, and forms.
 Additionally, I customized the layout and styling using Bootstrap and custom CSS.
 I also drew inspiration from the [YouTube Django Recipe Sharing Tutorial by Dee Mc](https://www.youtube.com/watch?v=sBjbty691eI&list=PLXuTq6OsqZjbCSfiLNb2f1FOs8viArjWy), which provides a clear and educational guide on creating a website using Django and Bootstrap.

+The website's layout was inspired on the [Bootstrap Theme Milo](https://themes.getbootstrap.com/product/milo-magazineblog-theme/) and the Landing page was inspired on the [Bootstrapmade's Bethany Template](https://bootstrapmade.com/demo/Bethany/)

 All text content for the posts was created with the assistance of AI for educational purposes only, and it was not verified for accuracy.

-The Readme was based on the example by [Kera Cudmore - Readme Examples](https://github.com/kera-cudmore/readme-examples/blob/main/README.md?plain=1) and [Mark Daniel - My Fishing Adventures](https://github.com/markdaniel1982/MD82-P4/blob/main/README.md)
+The Readme was based on the example by [Kera Cudmore - Readme Examples](https://github.com/kera-cudmore/readme-examples/blob/main/README.md?plain=1) and [Mark Daniel - My Fishing Adventures](https://github.com/markdaniel1982/MD82-P4/blob/main/README.md).
+For the full manual testing section of the TESTING.md I tok inspiration on [Amy Richardson's - BakeStock Project](https://github.com/amylour/BakeStock).

 ---

 ## Media

 All the images used on the website are free of copyrights and are credited directly on the webpages, except for the images on the homepage ([Photo by Jay Chen on Unsplash](https://unsplash.com/@forhiskingdom?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash)), the about page([Photo by Lora Moore-Kakaletris on Unsplash](https://unsplash.com/@mooreimages?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash)) and the logout page (sourced from [Pickpik](https://www.pickpik.com/boys-playing-friends-children-playing-kids-playing-happy-2351)).
-The images for the restricted area, no posts found, and 404 error pages were generated using OpenAI's DALL-E technology.
+The images for the restricted area, no posts found, error pages and favicon were generated using OpenAI's DALL-E technology.

 ---